 - Temaki: A temaki is a cone-shaped hand roll around four inches long made of nori seaweed and filled with rice and fish.
 Temaki is often eaten as a form of sushi on the go.

-- Uramaki: Not traditional or very Japanese, uramaki rolls are “inside out” with the nori seaweed wrapped around ingredients in the middle and rice stuck to the outside.
+- Uramaki: Neither traditional nor very Japanese, uramaki rolls are “inside out” with the nori seaweed wrapped around ingredients in the middle and rice stuck to the outside.
 Sesame seeds or roe are often stuck to the rice, making them messy to eat with the fingers.

 - Chirashi: Not so common outside of Japan, chirashi is a bowl of sushi rice topped with a variety of sashimi and garnishes.